Mentor award applications for the 2020-2021 academic year will open in October 2020.

-Every fall, full-time UAF faculty members, postdoctoral researchers and graduate students from all disciplines and campuses are eligible to apply for awards of up to $5,000 for undergraduate research and scholarly learning opportunities.
-Funding options include; salary for undergraduate students, travel for undergraduate students, and supplies and/or services to help support undergraduate research and scholarly activity initiatives.
-Individuals receiving awards must complete an evaluation in order to remain eligible.
+Every fall, full-time UAF faculty members, postdoctoral researchers and graduate students from all disciplines and campuses are eligible to apply for awards of up to $5,000 for mentoring undergraduate research and scholarly learning opportunities.
+Funding options include; fellowships for undergraduate students, travel for undergraduate students, limited travel for the mentor, and supplies and/or services to help support undergraduate research and scholarly activity initiatives.
+Individuals receiving awards must have their mentored students participate in Research and Creative Activity Day on April 6, 2021 and complete an evaluation.
 Applicants are limited to two Mentor awards every three years.
-Funds must be spent by June 30, 2018.
+Funds must be spent by the end of the current fiscal year.

 Applications will be reviewed based on the following criteria:

-- Purpose of the activity or purchase with respect to potential for mentor development or undergraduate research as a result of the funding.
+- Purpose of the activity or purchase with respect to potential for undergraduate research or scholarly activity as a result of the funding.
 History of undergraduate student mentoring or a desire to initiate mentoring activities.

 Is the purpose of the proposed expenditure: